 My roles are as a CAT practitioner, supervisor and trainer.
-I’m one of the lead trainers and year tutor for the Catalyse CAT Practitioner Course based in Manchester.
+I’m one of the lead trainers and year tutor for the Catalyse CAT Practitioner Course.

-Areas of interest in CAT training are to mental health professionals offering therapy with clients, and training multidisciplinary staff teams, with a focus on using the here-and-now reformulatory tools of CAT mapping to assist with assessment, formulation and the development of collaborative relationally based management and care plans.
+My areas of interest in CAT training are to mental health professionals offering therapy with clients, and training multidisciplinary staff teams in the development of CAT skills.
+I have a focus on using the here-and-now reformulatory tools of CAT mapping to assist in offering a relational focus to assessment, formulation and intervention.

 I am a chartered member of the British Psychological Society and am registered as a practitioner psychologist with the Health & Care Professions Council.